alamgirh/Sentiment_analysis/readme.md

 # Sentiment Analysis using Logistic Regression
-In this notebook, we will implement logistic regression for sentiment analysis on tweets.
+We will implement logistic regression for sentiment analysis on tweets.
 Given a tweet, we will decide if it has a positive sentiment or a negative one.
 Steps of this project are:

 * Extract features for logistic regression from given some text/tweets
 * Implement logistic regression from scratch